markrity/ScreenCrop/README.md

 ## Features:

-* Take screenshots.
+* Take a screenshot.
-* Crop screenshot.
+* Crop screenshot before saving it.
 * Move cropping sqaue around to capture exactly what you want.
 * Automaticly save screenshot to a chosen location.
-* Automaticly upload screenshot to imgur.com and place it's link in your clipboard (CRTL+V).
+* Automaticly upload screenshot to imgur.com.
+* Place the link of the uploaded image to your clipboard (CRTL+V).
 * Customize cropping square to your liking.

 ![Image of ScreenCrop settings panel](https://github.com/InviBear/ScreenCrop/blob/master/Readme/Settings.png)

 ### TODO:

-* Add visualization to settings menu
+* Add visualization to settings menu.
+* Log captured screenshots, save locations and links.
-* Investigate random crashes
+* Investigate random crashes.
-* Document gui counterpart
+* Document gui counterpart.
-* Make cropper part load faster
+* Make cropper part load faster.